-The MIH is distinctively focused on mobilizing and equipping the healthcare professionals on behalf of marginalized people, emphasizing special skills in epidemiology, diseases of poverty, maternal-newborn health, international public health, cross-cultural skills, disaster management, health leadership, healthcare education, and research and quality improvement.
+The MIH is distinctively focused on mobilizing and equipping the healthcare professionals on behalf of marginalized people, emphasizing special skills in epidemiology, diseases of poverty, maternal-newborn health, international public health, cross-cultural skills, disaster management, health leadership, health professions education, and research and quality improvement.

 What is the difference between a professional master’s degree and a typical master’s degree?

 A professional master’s degree is designed for those who are already in a specific career tract.
 The Professional Master’s Degree in International Health (MIH) is designed exclusively for healthcare professionals and healthcare profession students.
 Those who are not already in a health professions career track do not qualify.
 This is one way in which the relevance and standard of excellence of the MIH is maintained.

 What is the difference between the Professional Master’s Degree in International Health (MIH) and a Master’s Degree in Public Health (MPH)?

 The Professional Master’s Degree in International Health (MIH) shares some broad elements in common with a Master’s Degree in Public Health (MPH), including skills in epidemiology, biostatistics, behavioral and environmental sciences, and public health management.
 The MIH, however, is distinctively focused on mobilizing and equipping healthcare professionals on behalf of marginalized people, emphasizing the skill in diseases of poverty, maternal-newborn health, international public health, cross-cultural skills, disaster management, health leadership, and health professions education.